underscoreio/essential-slick/src/pages/2-selecting.md

 ## Transforming Results

-### The *map* Method

-Sometimes we don't want to select all of the columns in a `Table`.
-We can use the `map` method on a `Query` to select specific columns for inclusion in the results.
-This changes both the mixed type and the unpacked type of the query:

 <div class="callout callout-info">
 **`exec`**

-Just as we did in Chapter 1, we're using a simple helper method to run queries in the REPL:
+Just as we did in Chapter 1, we're using a helper method to run queries in the REPL:

 ```tut:silent
 import scala.concurrent.{Await,Future}